Pelsall: Landmarks

 The Fingerpost, at the junction of B4154 Norton Road and A4124 Lichfield Road, is an unusual and possibly unique design, being substantially restored in the 1980s by Bert Kellitt for the local Civic Society.
+The arms of the post were replaced in 2007.
 Pelsall Social Club is at the junction of these roads.
 Since the late 1990s, Pelsall has had a Millennium Stone, marking the 994–1994 millennium of the village.

 Pelsall is quite 'green' with a large turf central common around which previously stood several public houses: only The Railway and The Queens (formerly The Block & Chopper) survive today, with The Old House at Home further up towards the Fingerpost.
 Pelsall Carnival takes place in July each year, featuring decorated floats and bric-a-brac stalls.
 It has run continuously since 1972 with the exception of 2020.

 The main shopping area serving the town is bordered by Norton Road and High Street and includes a range of shops, including a butcher, plus a variety of food outlets.
 On the northern edge of the village centre there is The Old House at Home public house, while the Fingerpost pub (formerly The Royal Oak) is situated just north of the Fingerpost road junction at Yorks Bridge, near to Pelsall Junction on the Wyrley and Essington Canal, and Nest Common and North Common, on the border with South Staffordshire.
 Pelsall has lost several pubs in recent years, including The Free Trade in Wood Lane, which, though the building remains, has been closed for several years, and The Swan on Wolverhampton Road, which in 2007 was converted to an Indian restaurant.
 The Red Cow public house and its car park have been converted into flats; the Old Bush stands derelict after several arson attacks and is now subject to a proposal by Aldi to build a supermarket and care home on the site.

-In 1997, the Donna Cooper Memorial Garden was created in the village in memory of thirteen-year-old Donna Cooper, who died after being knocked over by a stolen car outside her home in Pelsall Lane, Rushall on 6 January 1993.
-The driver and one of his four accomplices were both on bail at the time, after being arrested in connection with a hit-and-run incident in which two men had been injured in December 1992.
-The driver of the car received a seven-year prison sentence for manslaughter and the front seat passenger received a four-and-half years sentence on a double charge of aggravated vehicle taking, which was later reduced on appeal by one year.
-Three other defendants (all aged under 18) received non-custodial sentences for their lesser involvement in the car theft which led to the death of Donna Cooper.
+In 1997, the Donna Cooper Memorial Garden off Goscote Lane was created in memory of thirteen-year-old Donna Cooper, who died after being knocked over by a stolen car outside her home in Pelsall Lane, Rushall in 1993.
 The garden was commissioned by Walsall Metropolitan Borough Council, who also maintain it.
-The entrance consists of an arched gateway that contains an owl motif, taken from a design drawn by Cooper shortly before her death.
+The entrance consists of an arched gateway that contains an owl motif, taken from a design drawn by Donna shortly before her death.
 The garden is 200 m long and 25 m wide.